 - File System Data – This portion stores data that is not contained within the Master File Table.

-There are several advantages of NTFS in comparison to the predecessors like FAT.
+There are several advantages of the NTFS file system in comparison to predecessors like FAT.
 Some of these are:

 - Filenames are saved in NTFS using UNICODE.

 - On the NTFS configured volume, the files could be accessed easily and their names are also displayed correctly regardless of the system default encoding.